Seminary Governance

 Board of Directors

-The Board of Directors ensures the seminary is achieving its mission.
-It is comprised of the Chancellor, the Archbishop of Portland, several monks of Mount Angel Abbey, and several lay members.
-The Board oversees the welfare, mission and growth of the seminary, reviewing and approving such areas as the institutional mission, goals, and programs, the appointment of major officials, certain policies, and the annual budget.
+The Board of Directors ensures that the Seminary is achieving its mission.
+It is composed of the Chancellor, the Archbishop of Portland, several monks of Mount Angel Abbey, and several lay members.
+The Board oversees the welfare, mission, and growth of the Seminary, reviewing and approving such areas as the institutional mission, goals, and programs, the appointment of major officials, certain policies, and the annual budget.
 It also evaluates the President-Rector and nominates the chair and new Board members.

 Board of Members